andyhinh/PasswordWorkshop/README.md

 If it is a personal computer:
 <ul>
     <li>
         <b>Never</b> leave you computer unattended like at the library.
 Who knows if someone takes your computer.
 You think it is safe         since you have a password, but people would have multiple ways to get into your computer.
+I can tell you that it will take me         around 5 minutes to get your password.
     </li>
     <li>
         Do not make your passwords simple or the same as every other accounts you have.
 There are ways that hackers can get your password via WiFi, viruses, keylogging.
-If your password is the same, they most likely have already grabbed your email(s) and would get into sensitive information.
+If your password is the same, they most likely have already grabbed your email(s) and would get into your sensitive information.
     </li>
 # FAQ
 <h4>How come I did not show Windows?</h4>

-        Windows is ideally identical to Linux or Unix but only a one step process, does not have shadow.
+        Windows is ideally identical to Linux or Unix but instead it only has a one-step process, it does not have shadow.
         The purpose of this workshop is for me to show you how easily it is to break a password, not how to retreive the password hashes.